YaseenIjaz/PRODIGY_DS_04/README.md

 ## Project Description
 This project aims to perform sentiment analysis on Twitter data using a dataset of tweets.
 The analysis involves data cleaning, sentiment distribution visualization, and brand-specific sentiment analysis, particularly focusing on tweets related to Microsoft.

-1.Table of Contents
+1. Table of Contents
-2.Installation
+2. Installation
-3.Usage
+3. Usage
-4.Project Structure
+4. Project Structure
-5.Data Description
+5. Data Description
-6.Analysis Steps
+6. Analysis Steps
-7.Visualization
+7. Visualization
-8.Contributing
+8. Contributing
-9.License
+9. License

 ## Data Description
 The dataset twitter_training.csv contains tweets with the following columns: